Skip to main contentSkip to navigation

 ECC Correction

 NAND flash cells degrade with each program/erase cycle.
 The controller uses Error Correction Codes (BCH or LDPC, depending on the NAND generation) to detect & correct bit errors on read.
 When reading raw NAND without the controller, the ECC must be applied in software.
-Modern 3D TLC & QLC NAND requires LDPC codes that correct dozens of bit errors per 1KB page.
+Modern 3D TLC & QLC NAND requires LDPC codes that correct dozens of bit errors per 1KB ECC sector.
 Without correct ECC parameters (code length, generator polynomial, interleaving depth), the data remains corrupted.

 FTL Reconstruction